 If left untreated, UTIs can lead to the development of urinary bladder stones (uroliths), which can be very painful and sometimes require surgery to remove.

-There are several safe herbs to give your dog during the painful time of experiencing a urinary tract infection.
-There are several anti-inflammatory herbs readily available in your local health food store.
-Juniper berry helps to filter impurities in the kidneys causing the dog to urinate more and ridding the body of toxins which may cause the UTI or inflammation.
-Urva ursi is a natural astringent helping with any minor bleeding or inflammation.
-Parsley leaf is a diuretic which can also increase the production of urine helping the dog rid the body of toxins causing pain and inflammation.
-Marshmallow root is an herb which attacks bacteria and reduces inflammation.
+There are several safe herbs you can give a dog suffering from a urinary tract infection.
+You'll find many anti-inflammatory herbs readily available in your local health food store.
+Juniper berries help to filter impurities in the kidneys causing your dog to urinate more while ridding the body of toxins which may cause the UTI or inflammation.

-Your veterinarian can recommend products to supplement your dog’s diet.
-Your local pet store may also have various products you can offer your dogs as treats or add to their meals to help prevent or to ease the pain of urinary tract infections.
-Most of these products will be homeopathic formulas which include ingredients such as cranberry, echinacea, or other herbs to remedy inflammation within the dog’s urinary tract.
+Your veterinarian could recommend products to supplement your dog’s diet.
+Your local pet store may sell products you can feed your dog to help prevent urinary tract infections.
+These products are usually natural supplements that include cranberry, echinacea, or herbs to remedy inflammation within your dog’s urinary tract.

 Time for Rest

 If your dog is showing early signs of a urinary tract infection, you can begin natural treatment right away.
 While treating a UTI, be sure your dog gets plenty of rest and drinks lots of water.
 Keep your dog comfortable and calm, to help them recover quickly.

 Remember that a dog showing signs of a UTI may not always have bladder crystals/stones or a severe bacterial infection (issues that require specific veterinary care), but may simply have minor form of cystitis (bladder inflammation).